home-assistant/home-assistant.io/source/_integrations/switch.mqtt.markdown

 ## Configuration

 In an ideal scenario, the MQTT device will have a `state_topic` to publish state changes.
 If these messages are published with a `RETAIN` flag, the MQTT switch will receive an instant state update after subscription, and will start with the correct state.
-Otherwise, the initial state of the switch will be `None` / `unknown`.
+Otherwise, the initial state of the switch will be `unknown`.
+A MQTT device can reset the current state to `unknown` using a `None` payload.

 When a `state_topic` is not available, the switch will work in optimistic mode.
 In this mode, the switch will immediately change state after every command.
 Otherwise, the switch will wait for state confirmation from the device (message from `state_topic`).
 The initial state set set to `False` / `off` in optimistic mode.